-Meet the Saint Bernards
+Meet the Saint Bernards on December 14th (Rain Date: December 15th)

 One of our most favorite holiday traditions is to welcome the Saint Bernards to the farm!